Confluent (NASDAQ:CFLT) Releases Q2 2022 Earnings Guidance

 Confluent (NASDAQ:CFLT – Get Rating) updated its second quarter 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of -$0.21–$0.19 for the period, compared to the consensus estimate of -$0.20.
 The company issued revenue guidance of $130.00 million-$132.00 million, compared to the consensus revenue estimate of $127.69 million.Confluent also updated its FY 2022 guidance to -$0.79–$0.73 EPS.

-A number of equities analysts recently issued reports on the stock.
-Zacks Investment Research downgraded shares of Confluent from a buy rating to a sell rating in a research note on Thursday.
-Deutsche Bank Aktiengesellschaft decreased their price target on shares of Confluent from $63.00 to $28.00 in a research note on Friday, May 6th.
-The Goldman Sachs Group decreased their price target on shares of Confluent from $75.00 to $48.00 and set a neutral rating for the company in a research note on Thursday, April 14th.
-DA Davidson raised shares of Confluent from a neutral rating to a buy rating and set a $76.00 price target for the company in a research note on Tuesday, January 25th.
+Several analysts recently issued reports on the company.
+Morgan Stanley increased their price target on Confluent from $75.00 to $80.00 and gave the company an equal weight rating in a report on Friday, February 11th.
+DA Davidson upgraded Confluent from a neutral rating to a buy rating and set a $76.00 price target for the company in a report on Tuesday, January 25th.
 They noted that the move was a valuation call.
-Finally, Barclays decreased their price target on shares of Confluent from $71.00 to $44.00 and set an equal weight rating for the company in a research note on Tuesday, April 19th.
-One equities research analyst has rated the stock with a sell rating, eight have issued a hold rating and eight have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the company presently has a consensus rating of Hold and a consensus target price of $58.65.
+Zacks Investment Research downgraded Confluent from a buy rating to a sell rating in a report on Thursday, May 12th.
+The Goldman Sachs Group lowered their price target on Confluent from $75.00 to $48.00 and set a neutral rating for the company in a report on Thursday, April 14th.
+Finally, Wells Fargo & Company lowered their price target on Confluent from $45.00 to $35.00 and set an overweight rating for the company in a report on Wednesday, May 18th.
+One equities research analyst has rated the stock with a sell rating, eight have given a hold rating and eight have assigned a buy rating to the stock.
+According to MarketBeat, the stock has an average rating of Hold and a consensus price target of $57.40.

-A number of hedge funds have recently modified their holdings of the stock.
-CIBC World Markets Inc. raised its position in Confluent by 8.3% in the fourth quarter.
-CIBC World Markets Inc. now owns 4,168 shares of the company’s stock worth $318,000 after acquiring an additional 319 shares during the period.
-Wells Fargo & Company MN raised its position in Confluent by 1.8% in the fourth quarter.
-Wells Fargo & Company MN now owns 20,344 shares of the company’s stock worth $1,551,000 after acquiring an additional 355 shares during the period.
-Captrust Financial Advisors bought a new position in Confluent in the third quarter worth approximately $30,000.
-Penserra Capital Management LLC raised its position in Confluent by 50.0% in the first quarter.
-Penserra Capital Management LLC now owns 1,926 shares of the company’s stock worth $78,000 after acquiring an additional 642 shares during the period.
-Finally, Credit Suisse AG raised its position in Confluent by 7.8% in the fourth quarter.
-Credit Suisse AG now owns 26,954 shares of the company’s stock worth $2,055,000 after acquiring an additional 1,954 shares during the period.
-Institutional investors own 37.20% of the company’s stock.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the stock.
+CIBC World Markets Inc. increased its stake in Confluent by 8.3% in the fourth quarter.
+CIBC World Markets Inc. now owns 4,168 shares of the company’s stock valued at $318,000 after acquiring an additional 319 shares during the period.
+Wells Fargo & Company MN boosted its position in Confluent by 1.8% in the fourth quarter.
+Wells Fargo & Company MN now owns 20,344 shares of the company’s stock valued at $1,551,000 after buying an additional 355 shares in the last quarter.
+Captrust Financial Advisors acquired a new position in Confluent in the third quarter valued at about $30,000.
+Penserra Capital Management LLC boosted its position in Confluent by 50.0% in the first quarter.
+Penserra Capital Management LLC now owns 1,926 shares of the company’s stock valued at $78,000 after buying an additional 642 shares in the last quarter.
+Finally, Advisors Asset Management Inc. acquired a new position in Confluent in the first quarter valued at about $30,000.
+37.20% of the stock is currently owned by institutional investors and hedge funds.

 Confluent Company Profile (Get Rating)